khushimehra-bits/ODT2026-PinPullproject/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`[e are designing this project as if we are a small creative studio making an interactive game for a mixed audience of classmates and exhibition visitors, focusing on creating a playful, engaging, and easy-to-understand experience that invites quick participation and repeat interaction.]`
+`[We are designing this project as if we are a small creative studio making an interactive game for a mixed audience of classmates and exhibition visitors, focusing on creating a playful, engaging, and easy-to-understand experience that invites quick participation and repeat interaction.]`

 ---